Wines

 • Burgundy, France: Burgundy is the birthplace of Pinot Noir, producing wines that are revered for their elegance, complexity, and longevity.
 Burgundian Pinot Noir typically exhibits a light to medium body, high acidity, and moderate tannins, with flavors of red berries, earth, and wet leaves, often developing truffle and gamey notes with age.

-• Willamette Valley, Oregon, USA: Oregon Pinot Noir is often compared to Burgundy due to its similar climate and latitude, producing wines that are equally elegant and expressive.
+• Willamette Valley, Oregon, USA: Oregon Pinot Noir is often compared to Burgundy Pinot Noir due to its similar climate and latitude, producing wines that are equally elegant and expressive.
 These wines are known for their bright acidity, red fruit flavors, and often a noticeable earthiness or “forest floor” quality, with a smoother and more approachable tannin structure.

 • Sonoma County, California, USA: Sonoma Pinot Noir tends to be more fruit-forward and opulent compared to its counterparts, mirroring the sunny and warm climate of California.
 Exhibiting a medium to full body, the Pinot Noir wines from Sonoma boast notes ripe red and black fruit flavors, supported by moderate acidity and silky tannins, often with a kiss of oak.